tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 [^adams]: According to Douglas Adams, anyway.

 No. But also, kind of, yes.
 I'll explain.
-I'll explain using CPython, the predominant implementation of the Python language.
-Other runtimes exist, but they are less common and often have trouble interfacing with C extensions, which are very prevalent.
+I'll explain in the context of CPython, the predominant implementation of the Python language.

 ## It's not what you think

-A lot of people enjoy walking into discussions and saying things like "We have a 100% mypy typed codebase.
+A lot of people enjoy walking into discussions and saying things like "We have a 100% MyPy typed codebase.
 I would simply use the types in compilation to generate better code."
 That was the original title of this article, even. "*I would simply use the types in the compiler.*" But it doesn't really work like that[^simple-annotations].
 I'll show a couple examples that demonstrate why.